-The changes between 2019 and 2018 resources and reserves are outlined in Figures 10 and 11 below.
-For reserves the major areas of difference were from a combination of new methodology, the use of new financial tools and the impact from reclassification of reserves.
-These changes as well as exploration drilling were also a major part of the increase in tonnes calculated for resources in 2019.
+The changes between 2020 and 2019 resources and reserves are outlined in Figures 10 and 11 below.
+For reserves the major areas of difference were from a combination of mine redesigns and upgrading of resources through drilling.
+Major mine redesigns were also carried out on remaining four models that were to be calculated using the new method.